Frequently Asked Questions

 A new job classification and compensation system will help the University achieve four goals:

-- To provide fair salaries for all workers at UM
+- Provide fair salaries for all workers at UM

-- To provide clearer paths for staff career growth and advancement
+- Provide clearer paths for staff career growth and advancement

-- To provide a salary structure to enable UM to be competitive with other employers and higher education institutions over the long term
+- Provide a salary structure to enable UM to be competitive with other employers and higher education institutions over the long term

 What is a classification and compensation study?

-A classification and compensation study will look at how the University defines and groups staff jobs, gives them titles, and determines the appropriate pay for them.
+This classification and compensation study looks at how the University defines and groups staff jobs, gives them titles, and determines the appropriate pay for them.
 The study draws upon internal information, like our current job descriptions and pay structure, but also looks at external information like salary data and approaches taken by other universities.
 The study will produce recommendations for new job categories, titles, pay grades, and pay administration policies.
-As a result, the study will help us understand how our compensation levels compare to regional and higher-education employers and ensure that our compensation levels are competitive.
+Ultimately, the study will help us understand how our compensation levels compare to regional and higher-education employers and ensure that our compensation levels are competitive.